 The ‘No Cameras’ rule is a given, please do support it as this rule is there to prevent perverts.
 Smartphones are a grey area, though and some pools are more lenient.

-Government regulations stipulate that at regular intervals (some pools every hour, some longer) the whistle is blown, and everybody out!
-It’s easy to spot the gaijin tourists or newcomers at this point: the lone swimmer unphased by and still living in joyful innocence of the rules, and then being broken, in an embarassing, flustered exchange with the “X”-ing lifeguards.
+At any outdoor spot, poolside patrol will be watching you like a hawk to check you are not applying sun cream, which is always banned, along with any other skin products and moisturisers.
+All shampoo, conditioner, and soap is banned from the showers, too.
+Government regulations stipulate that at regular intervals (some pools every hour, some longer) the whistle is blown, and everybody has to get out.
+It’s easy to spot the tourists or newcomers at this point: the lone swimmer having an embarrassing, flustered exchange with the “X”-ing lifeguards.
 It seems to always be a ten minute break, during which time the staff are trained to look militantly busy, each stationed in a different role.
-These include taking measurements of the water, swimming the length of the pool to check for plasters and poos, and, my favourite part, hand signalling to one another in a synchronised, rigid robot dance.
-Some pools have a hot sauna room to sit in.
-Others don’t.
-I’ve been told that the ten minute break is to make sure people have a rest and don’t overdo it, though I’m pretty sure the greater danger is catching a cold, shivering and wet counting down the minutes.
+These include making announcements, taking measurements of the water, swimming the length of the pool to check for plasters and poos, and, my favourite part, hand signalling to one another in a synchronised, rigid robot dance.
+It gives you something to look at while you shiver.
+Some pools do have a hot sauna room to sit in while this happens.
+Most don’t.

-At any outdoor spot, poolside patrol will be watching you like a hawk to check you are not applying sun cream, which is always banned, along with any other skin products and moisturisers.
-All shampoo, conditioner, and soap is banned from the after pool showers, too!
+At any outdoor spot, poolside patrol may be watching you like a hawk to check you are not applying sun cream, which until summer 2018 was always banned, along with any other skin products and moisturisers.
+It seems this year that most places are more lenient, though be careful about being too blatant.

 In the Water

-At least ‘petting’, for those in the mood, is not forbidden.
+Petting, for those in the mood, is not forbidden.